 ThriveCart has an extensive list of integrations to rival some of the big names in the industry.
 This is quite impressive considering the age of ThriveCart as a product offering.

-ThriveCart integrates with all major payment processes, including:
+ThriveCart integrates with all significant payment processes and allows multiple payment options, including:

 - Apple Pay